Evidence Law PG (11444.1)

 Required texts

-Hum, Fiona, Gregor Urbas and Ottavio Quirico, Australian Uniform Evidence Law (Cambridge University Press, 2nd ed, 2022) - there is limited online access to an electronic copy of this text available via the University Library and a link is provided in the Reading List on the Canvas site
+Fiona Hum and Gregor Urbas and Ottavio Quirico, Australian Uniform Evidence Law (Cambridge University Press, 2nd ed, 2022) – Students have access to a read-only version of this text via the UC Library here.

 Students must apply academic integrity in their learning and research activities at UC.
 This includes submitting authentic and original work for assessments and properly acknowledging any sources used.